ManggoF/isaaclab_ur_reach_sim2real/README.md

 ## Overview

-This repository provides a framework to test a pretrained UR10 policy in simulation using URSim (sim2sim) and then transfer it to a real robot (sim2real).
+This repository provides scripts to test a pretrained UR10 policy in simulation using URSim (sim2sim) and then transfer it to a real robot (sim2real).
 The simulation is based on the `ur_robot_driver` package.
 A pretrained policy is available in the `sample` directory.
 Note that you need to adjust the policy path in `ur.py`.

 ## Prerequisites